 Mid-term analysis paper (20%): At the mid-point of the semester, students will have the opportunity to demonstrate their grasp of the course material by making connections to the development literature.
 The instructor will select a topic for students to explore and write an analysis making connections to class materials and discussions, generate insights, and discuss implications.
 The mid-term class period will involve debriefing with each other and reflecting on your papers.
 This exercise is intended to be a mid-point transition between the history and theory sections and the policy debates section.
-Due date: Feb 28
+Due date: Feb 27.

 Policy brief (10%): In week 12 we will debate the merits of foreign aid in class.
 The proposition is the following: "Development aid from wealthy nations to poorer nations should be significantly increased so as to ultimately improve conditions for the world's poor."
 [Last name A-L argues affirmative.
 Last Name M-Z argues negative.]
 Along with the in-class debate preparation, you will prepare a policy brief paper (500-750 words) on the question: "What, if any, are the merits of giving foreign aid for international development?"
-Due date: Apr 4
+Due date: Apr 3.

 Final project (30%): We will address a number of issues in this course.
 The final project is an opportunity to not only dig more deeply into one of those issues but struggle with the question, "how do we respond?"
 For this project, students will select an issue, which can include a topic from their own life experience or fieldwork, that deals with a particular aspect of development and 1) write an analysis of this topic based on the various themes, concepts and readings covered in class, 2) decide on a plan for actively addressing that issue in some public way, and then 3) actually fulfill that plan before the semester ends.
 Your final paper will include your analysis, a discussion of your plan, and a reflection on your action-why it feels important to you, what you did about it, and how your actions affected you.
 Students are expected to submit a project proposal early in the semester and a progress report after spring break.
 Additionally, students will give a presentation on their project during the final class period.
 This in-class sharing is to provide an opportunity for group reflection and analysis of the various life experiences individuals have in the fields of Global Development and Peacebuilding.
+Due date: Apr 28.

-Due date: Apr 29 how it relates to global development, and why it ET. matters to you.
-Progress report: including an abstract, outline, Week 9, Monday, March 14 at 11:59 p.m.
-ET. and bibliography.
+Assignment Due Date Proposal: one-paragraph describing your topic, how it relates to global development, and why it matters to you.
+Week 4, Monday, February 6 at 11:59 p.m.
+ET.
+Progress report: including an abstract, outline, and bibliography.
+Week 9, Monday, March 13 at 11:59 p.m.
+ET.
 Final project paper.
-Week 15, Friday, April 29 at 11:59 p.m.
+Week 15, Friday, April 28 at 11:59 p.m.
 ET.
 Final project presentations.
-Week 16, Monday, May 2 (in class).
+Week 16, Monday, May 1 (in class).